toa-io/toa/extensions/exposition/documentation/components.md

 Access requires `system:identity:bans` role.

-## Auhentication echo
+## Authentication echo

 Exposition implements a predefined resource `/identity/` with the `GET` method, which returns the Identity resolved by the provided credentials.

 ```http
 GET /identity/